KovaaK/SensitivityMatcher/README.md

 2) Make corrections using the hotkeys below.
 3) Test again.
 Repeat the process until the script converges to a value.
 4) Once you've finished measuring, you can match it to any game you like using the procedure in the previous section.\
-Or, if the game is already listed, you can simply select it to convert the value immediately.
+Or, if the game is already listed, you can simply select from dropdonw to convert immediately.

 Press `Alt` `-` to nudge bound to correct overshoots.